Editor-in-Chief: Renee Collins

-I was the Editor-in-Chief of the New Jersey Institute of Technology 95th yearbook.
-My team and I created the 2018 edition, Sonder.
+My team and I created Sonder, the 2018 yearbook for the New Jersey Institute of Technology.
 With this publication I aimed to challenge the role of a yearbook at NJIT, and how a student body could be captured in print during an age where people and universities can change in an instant.
 This impactful publication received a Premier Print Award from the Printing Industries of America, the most prestigious international publication award.

-The theme of the yearbook was Sonder, a word made up and popularized on Tumblr.
+The theme of the yearbook was Sonder, a word popularized on Tumblr.

 n. the realization that each random passerby is living a life as vivid and complex as your own—populated with their own ambitions, friends, routines, worries and inherited craziness—an epic story that continues invisibly around you like an anthill sprawling deep underground, with elaborate passageways to thousands of other lives that you’ll never know existed, in which you might appear only once, as an extra sipping coffee in the background, as a blur of traffic passing on the highway, as a lighted window at dusk.